-A veteran journalist with over 50 years of experience in both print and broadcast mediums, Scott’s background includes local, national and international assignments.
+A veteran journalist with over 50 years of experience in both print and broadcast mediums, Marvin’s background includes local, national and international assignments.
 He previously anchored “INN Midday Edition” and “USA Tonight Weekend,” nationally syndicated newscasts produced by WPIX’s Independent Network News.
-For several years Scott was co-anchor of the nightly “WB11 News at Ten.”
-He has co-hosted special programs, including the Emmy award-winning “OP SAIL ’92: An American Celebration”, “Operation Homecoming” and a number of Columbus and Puerto Rican Day parades.
+For several years, Scott was co-anchor of the nightly “WB11 News at Ten.”
+He has co-hosted special programs, including the Emmy award-winning “OP SAIL ’92: An American Celebration,” “Operation Homecoming” and a number of Columbus and Puerto Rican Day parades.

-Prior to joining WPIX, Scott was an anchor/reporter at WNEW-TV (now WNYW-TV).
-He held previous positions as anchor, correspondent and producer at CNN, Mutual Broadcasting System, and WABC-TV.
-In the print media, he was a feature writer for the New York Herald Tribune and a Contributing Editor to Parade Magazine.
-Scott began his media career at the age of 14, when he sold a news photo to the NY Daily News.
+Prior to joining WPIX, Marvin was an anchor/reporter at WNEW-TV (now WNYW-TV).
+He held previous positions as anchor, correspondent and producer at CNN, Mutual Broadcasting System and WABC-TV.
+In the print media, he was a feature writer for the New York Herald Tribune and a contributing editor to Parade Magazine.

-Scott’s assignments have taken him from the front lines of Iraq, Cambodia and the Middle East, to the highways of America’s South, where he covered civil rights protests with Dr. Martin Luther King.
+Marvin’s assignments have taken him from the front lines of Iraq, Cambodia and the Middle East, to the highways of the U.S. South, where he covered civil rights protests with Dr. Martin Luther King.
 He spent Christmas 2004, 2006, 2008 and 2009 with New York soldiers in Iraq and 2013 in Afghanistan.
 He has interviewed six American presidents.
-Scott’s coverage of the Congressional Whitewater hearings won him an Emmy for “Outstanding Political Reporting.”
+Marvin’s coverage of the Congressional Whitewater hearings won him an Emmy for “Outstanding Political Reporting.”

-In 2005 Scott and his team were presented the Tribune Values Award, one of the corporation’s highest honors, for their reporting from Iraq.
-November 29, 2010 was declared Marvin Scott Day in Manhattan in commemoration of 50th anniversary in broadcasting.
-That same year he received a Citation from U.S. House of Representatives to honor his 50th year in broadcasting.
-In 2013 the American Academy of Hospitality Sciences presented Scott with a Lifetime Achievement Award.
-On June 13, 2014, Scott was inducted into the New York State Broadcasters Hall of Fame.
+In 2005, Marvin and his team were presented the Tribune Values Award, one of the corporation’s highest honors, for their reporting from Iraq.
+Nov.
+29, 2010 was declared Marvin Scott Day in Manhattan, in commemoration of his 50th anniversary in broadcasting.
+That same year, he received a Citation from the U.S. House of Representatives to honor his remarkable tenure in broadcasting.
+In 2013, the American Academy of Hospitality Sciences presented Marvin with a Lifetime Achievement Award.
+On June 13, 2014, Marvin was inducted into the New York State Broadcasters Hall of Fame.